JayKayDevOps/LabPortfolio1/README.md

 This readme is to provide a guide on the steps taken to try and best complete the Lab Portfolio 1 project.

 Steps:
-1. Create Template in the Cloudformation section of the AWS Console
+1. Create a Template in the Cloudformation section of the AWS Console

 2. Add Description and Parameters to the Template
    - The description gives on overall view of what the template will create
    - The parameters include the environment name which will label all the resources when the stack is created
-   - The parameters also include the CIDR blocks specifying the IP ranges to be used by the VPC, the Puclic and the Private Subnets.
+   - The parameters also include the CIDR blocks specifying the IP ranges to be used by the VPC, the Public and the Private Subnets.

 3. Add the Resources
    - The resources need to be added and configured correctly in order for the stack to work
-   - The resources were added in the following order
+   - The resources were added in the following order:
-   i)    VPC
+      -  VPC
-   ii)   Internet Gateway and VPC Internet Gateway Attachment iii)  Public and Private Subnet iv)   The NAT Gateway and Elastic IP
+      - Internet Gateway and VPC Internet Gateway Attachment
+      - Public and Private Subnet
+      - The NAT Gateway and Elastic IP
-   v)    The Public Route, Public Route Table and Public Route Table Association vi)   The Private Route, Private Route Table and Private Route Table Association vii)  The Security groups for the Public Facing Instance and Private Instance iix)  The SSH Key Pairs to allow access to the EC2 instances ix)   The Public and Private Instance
+      - The Public Route, Public Route Table and Public Route Table Association
+      - The Private Route, Private Route Table and Private Route Table Association
+      - The Security groups for the Public Facing Instance and Private Instance
+      - The Public and Private Instance

 4. Add the Outputs
    - The outputs show in the AWS stack creation console what was created